23/08/2024

 The Extended Qualification

-All pupils taking three A Levels will also take an Extended Project Qualification (EPQ).
+Most pupils taking three A Levels will also take an Extended Project Qualification (EPQ).
 The EPQ is optional for those taking four A Levels.
 The EPQ offers students the opportunity to complete a significant piece of self-directed research to encourage more critical, reflective and independent learning.
 The EPQ is valued by universities and is often explicitly mentioned in university offers to pupils studying the A Level programme.

 Reforms to A Levels have been underway since September 2016, resulting a fundamental change to how the programme is delivered.
+The Government website outlines these changes, however we’ve summarised below.

 The IB Diploma offers a different approach to assessment and education philosophy compared to A-Levels.
 While A-Levels focus on specific, individual subjects with optional extracurricular activities, the IB Diploma emphasises a holistic education centred on core competencies, skills, and values, critical to student development.
 The IB Diploma requires students to study a broader range of subjects, encouraging them to explore connections between disciplines within an international context.